European shares fall from 5-month high on Fitch

 Although Fitch said a collapse of the euro was not its baseline scenario, it urged the ECB to scale up its purchases of troubled euro zone debt like Italy and drop its resistance to the bloc's bailout fund to prevent a break out from happening.

-The worst performing sectors were the STOXX Europe 600 Food & Beverage index .SX3P and the STOXX Europe 600 Oil & Gas index .SXEP, down 1.7 percent and 1.8 percent respectively, having hit "overbought" territory after gains on Tuesday.
+The worst performing sectors were the STOXX Europe 600 Food & Beverage index and the STOXX Europe 600 Oil & Gas index, down 1.7 percent and 1.8 percent respectively, having hit "overbought" territory after gains on Tuesday.

 "Fitch is trying to say someone needs to step up to the plate and help," Joe Rundle, head of trading at ETX Capital, said.
 "People are talking about recession, consumer confidence is low and the worry is how this will filter into companies.